falcosecurity/charts/falco/README.md

 `helm install falco --set auditLog.enabled=true --set auditLog.dynamicBackend.enabled=true falcosecurity/falco`

 For EKS, you can enable eksCloudwatch in your value file.
-This will create a forwarder which will read the logs from cloudwatch and forward them to the falco api.
+This will create a forwarder which will read the logs from cloudwatch and forward them to the falco audit webserver.
 You can find the project [here](https://github.com/sysdiglabs/ekscloudwatch/)

-Make sure the pod is able to access CloudWatch (policy CloudWatchReadOnlyAccess) by using either kiam for example, or the node's iam role.
+Make sure the pod is able to access CloudWatch (policy CloudWatchReadOnlyAccess) by using the node's iam role.

 And that's it, you will start to see the K8s audit log related alerts.